surya818/kong-gateway-api/README.md

 **Details:**
 The tests focus on Kong Gateway functionality.
 In a nutshell tests deal with creation, modification, deletion of Control Planes, Services and routes.
 We have tests covering some of the CRUD operations that the rest api offers.
 And the tests are accpetance tests integrating flows accross different operations of Kong Gateway.
-And I wrote one end to end style API test, whiere I create a control plane, create a service, a route, and access the route on the proxy URL to successfully access the upstream api.
+And I wrote one end to end style API test, whiere I create a control plane, create a service, a route, and access the route on the proxy URL to successfully access the Service API.
 </br>
-For upstream endpoint, I used a free (and apikey less) rest api service from the web, it's simple and lightweight.
+For Service definition URL, I used a free (and apikey less) rest api service from the web, it's simple and lightweight.
 It's https://dummyjson.com/todos

 **Sample Test Reports:** </br>